Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection: Experiments

 \subsubsection{Effect of Action Space}

-We evaluate the impact of different action space configurations $A$ on video classification performance, with the results summarized in Table~\ref{tab:action_space}.
-The analysis shows that the configuration $\{1, 3, 5, 7\}$ achieves the highest test accuracy while maintaining low computational cost.
-In contrast, expanding the action space to $\{1, 3, 5, 7, 9\}$ increases FLOPs and decreases test accuracy, suggesting that a larger action space may lead the policy network to adopt a more conservative selection strategy.
+We evaluate the impact of different action space configurations $A$ on video classification performance, with the results summarized in TABLE~\ref{tab:action_space}.
+The analysis shows that the configuration $\{1, 3, 5, 7\}$ achieves the best balance, delivering the highest test accuracy (82.84\%) and the lowest computational cost (2.79G FLOPs).
+In contrast, expanding the action space to $\{1, 3, 5, 7, 9\}$ resulted in both higher FLOPs and lower test accuracy.